-Now that a trial date has been set for the BTK suspect, Dennis Rader's lawyers begin to map out their strategy for a trial. " /> Now that a trial date has been set for the BTK suspect, Dennis Rader's lawyers begin to map out their strategy for a trial. " />
+Now that a trial date has been set for the BTK suspect, Dennis Rader's lawyers begin to map out their strategy for a trial.">

 Lawyers Begin Preparing Dennis Rader's Defense

 May 4 - Now that the BTK suspect is headed to trial, Dennis Rader's attorneys begin mapping out their strategy.